sven-straubinger/rdar-ios/README.md

 A showcase project for the Apple Bug Reporter.

 ## Bug Description
-You can see the globe icon flying by when tapping the alert button.
-It seems to appear only on the iPhone X Simulator without visible software keyboard.
-Tested and reproduced with Xcode Version 9.3 (9E145).
+You can see the keyboard's globe icon flying by when presenting an UIAlertController with an UITextField, using the iPhone X Simulator (11.3) on Xcode Version 9.3 (9E145) without visible software keyboard.
+Tested with "slow animations" on.

 ## Resources